jwk15/greektest/README.md

 PrincipleParts - construct the six principal parts of a given regular ω verb.
 Work in progress.

+Works in Progress
-ContractVowels - supposed to do vowell contraction.
-Work in progress.
+ContractVowels - supposed to do vowel contraction.

-GreekChar - work in progress

-Accent - work in progress
+Accent - handling accent combination and recessive acentuation.

-PreNormalizer - work in progress
+PreNormalizer - supposed to compensate for Eclipse's poor handling of UTF-8.
+I forget whether I gave this up as a lost cause.

+GreekChar - I forget what my intention was here.